mr-raccoon-97/deep-learning-library/README.md

 It produced the same results as the equivalent PyTorch code.
 Why am I excited?
 Because you can now change the internal data of the x tensor and redo all the calculations without a single memory allocation.
 This could be really useful for making inferences on a server because now your functions only have to change some inputs and call the perform() method.

 You can also will be able to build layers like this:
-With the new object oriented interface you will be able to create models like this:

 ```cpp